|

 across the Patagonia steppe, watching a wide variety of birds.

-Lodging at Hostel room with private bathroom
+Lodging at Hostel room with shared bathroom

 Included meals: breakfast (B)

-Day 12: El Calafate -
+Day 12: El Calafate - Torres del Paine

 Early start for a 6 Hs. drive to our camp in Paine.
 We drive across the